 The “Repair Indefinitely” equipment designation is intended to allow functional long-lifecycle equipment to be considered for the Accelerated Replacement measure category that have been in service beyond the 20 year CPUC maximum EUL limit.
 This designation would alter the EUL and RUL values to predetermined values (based on equipment categorization) to allow for dual-baseline consideration.

-“Repair Indefinitely” is a status ascribed to an equipment in a facility where the customer asserts the following is true:
+“Repair Indefinitely” is a status ascribed to equipment in a facility where the customer asserts the following is true:

 The equipment/process was designed such that regular and periodic maintenance is sufficient to maintain a constant level of service or meet the needs of the customer; and

-The expected cost of equipment replacement far exceeds the cost of regular and periodic equipment maintenance to provide a constant level of service or meet the needs of the customer; and
+The expected net lifecycle cost of equipment replacement far exceeds the net lifecycle cost of regular and periodic equipment maintenance to provide a constant level of service or meet the needs of the customer; and

+There is no compelling reason for the equipment to be replaced

-the CPUC maximum EUL of 20 years does not correctly describe the full equipment useful life as the customer intends to operate it; and
+The industry accepted life with regular maintenance exceeds the CPUC maximum EUL of 20 ; and

 The existing equipment was the ISP design at the time of development; or

-The facility replacing the existing equipment requires an extensive capital approval process that is intended to restrict the replacement of functioning equipment
+The customer replacing the existing equipment has an extensive capital approval process that is intended to restrict the replacement of functioning equipment

-Confirmation of the “Repair Indefinitely” status is split into two parts: an affidavit from the customer asserting that the “repair indefinitely” status applies to a specific equipment and a Preponderance of Evidence threshold that the PA uses to determine if “sufficient evidence” has been provided to support this affidavit.
+Confirmation of the “Repair Indefinitely” status is split into two parts: an affidavit from the customer asserting that the “repair indefinitely” status applies to a specific equipment for all tiers and a Preponderance of Evidence threshold that the PA uses to determine if “sufficient evidence” has been provided to support this affidavit.

 Minimum Requirements to meet the “sufficient evidence” threshold